Darklight1985/job4j_chat/README.md

 This is a learning project based on the Springboot module.
-This application is a Rest service.
+This application is a chat

 The project is used to develop skills in working with Spring.